dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 to such a degree whereby the physical is almost secondary.
 The logically derived topologies, such as sociohierarchical structures and relationships, now matter more than ever.

+Superconnected communication infrastructure (manifests) novel conditions of possibility for sociophysical phenomena humanity has never encountered.
+Other phenomena will seem to be radical departures from dynamics

+- but these are only

 Therefore, our generations should begin conceptualizing their world primarily in terms of these logically and informationally derived